kassymart/ME405/README.md

 ME 405 Term Project
 -----------
-This ROMI robot project was implemented and developed by Dane Carrol and Kassandra Martinez-Mejia.
+This ROMI robot project was implemented and developed by Dane Carroll and Kassandra Martinez-Mejia.
 The goal for the project is the ROMI robot must complete a track with distinct turns and obstacles as it makes its way to the start.

 This ROMI uses: